Frequently Asked Questions

 15. What do I do if I cannot attend the Music Aptitude Test Second Round time I have been given?

-You will have the opportunity to decline the appointment you have been given and every effort will be made to change your time slot to one that is more suitable.
-We will endeavour to offer a “swap” but we can only offer this when another candidate wishes to change their test time.
-We can realistically only offer you one alternative so please try to accept one or other of the times.
+You can decline your assigned appointment, and we’ll try to change your time slot to a more suitable one.
+A “swap” can only be offered if another candidate also wants to change their test time.
+We can realistically offer only one alternative, so please try to accept one of the available times.

 16. What tests do the children take?

-If your child is applying under the Academic Criterion then the tests are in Mathematics and Verbal Reasoning and are provided by GL Assessment.
-Children applying under the Music criterion will take the Consortium Musical Aptitude test.
+Children applying under the Academic Criterion will take Mathematics and Verbal Reasoning tests, provided by GL Assessment.
+Those applying under the Music criterion will take the Consortium Musical Aptitude test.
+A Sports Test, specific to Queens’ School, is also available.

 The following should be noted: